AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 Our goal in this phase was to give ourselves a decent attack surface.
 This is probably the most widely covered phase within the web application testing realm and is by far the easiest.

-Once you have a sufficent number of endpoints to examine, you will want to move into the next phase: Identifying Data Entry Points.
+Once you have a sufficient number of endpoints to examine, you will want to move into the next phase: Identifying Data Entry Points.
 We will take interesting sites and strive to fully understand the application and frameworks involved.
 Once we understand the access controls, we can examine them for flaws.

 This phase will be documented in the Application Hacking Methodology Part 2.